marcopeg/amazing-postgresql/projects/populate-nested-data-from-values-in-postgresql/README.md

-# Populare Nested Data From Values
+# Populate Nested Data From Values

-We usually handle normalized data when dealing with a relational database like [PostgreSQL][postgres].
+We usually handle [normalized data](https://en.wikipedia.org/wiki/Database_normalization) when dealing with a relational database like [PostgreSQL][postgres].

 A situation in which we have some login users with a profile who write blog articles will likely be described with 3 tables: